rusyaev-dk/rusyaev-dk/README.md

 </h1>

 ### :eyes: About me
 - I'm a student at Moscow State University in the Faculty of Applied Mathematics and Computer Science.
-There I make small interesting projects on C, C++, NASM and Python through semesters.
+There I make small interesting projects on C and C++ through semesters.

 Also I:
 - Creating cross-platform applications with Dart and Flutter.